Tutorial: Enable storage bus cache with Storage Spaces on standalone servers

-The PowerShell cmdlet below creates a 1TiB mirror-accelerated parity volume with a Mirror:Parity ratio of 20:80, which is the recommended configuration for most workloads.
+The following PowerShell cmdlet creates a 1-TiB mirror-accelerated parity volume with a Mirror:Parity ratio of 20:80, which is the configuration you should use for most workloads.
 For more information, see Mirror-accelerated parity.

 New-Volume –FriendlyName "TestVolume" -FileSystem ReFS -StoragePoolFriendlyName Storage* -StorageTierFriendlyNames MirrorOnSSD, ParityOnHDD -StorageTierSizes 200GB, 800GB

-The PowerShell cmdlet below creates a 1TB Simple volume that cannot tolerate any disk failure.
+The following PowerShell cmdlet creates a 1-TB Simple volume that can't tolerate any disk failure.
 Both read and write caching is supported.

 New-Volume -FriendlyName "TestVolume" -FileSystem ReFS -StoragePoolFriendlyName Storage* -ResiliencySettingName Simple -Size 1TB

-Enable-StorageBusCache, the Provision mode, Shared cache percent, Cache metadata reserve bytes, Cache mode HDD, Cache mode SSD, and Cache page size cannot be modified.
-Limited changes can be made to the physical setup, below are some common scenarios.
+Enable-StorageBusCache, the Provision mode, Shared cache percent, Cache metadata reserve bytes, Cache mode HDD, Cache mode SSD, and Cache page size can't be modified.
+Limited changes can be made to the physical setup.
+For more information, see the following common scenarios.

-Once the drive has been manually added, run the cmdlet below to finish the intake process.
+Once the drive has been manually added, run the following cmdlet to finish the intake process.

-Adding or replacing cache drives (NVMes or SSDs)
+Add or replace cache drives (NVMes or SSDs)

-There is no cmdlet to unbind/rebind existing bindings and balance out the relationship.
-The steps below will cause the existing read cache to be lost.
+There's no cmdlet to unbind/rebind existing bindings and balance the relationship.
+The following steps cause the existing read cache to be lost.

 Use the following cmdlet to check the existing cache and capacity bindings.

-In the example below, the first column lists out capacity drives and the third column lists out the cache drives that they are bound to.
-Follow the instructions in Adding or replacing cache drives to balance, the existing cache will not be preserved.
+In the following example, the first column lists capacity drives, and the third column lists the cache drives that they're bound to.
+Follow the instructions in adding or replacing cache drives to balance, so the existing cache isn't preserved.

 Storage bus cache FAQ

-Why does the Failover Clustering feature need to be installed when the server is not a part of a Failover Cluster?
+Why does the Failover Clustering feature need to be installed when the server isn't a part of a Failover Cluster?

 This feature is designed for standalone servers but built on top of the storage bus layer (SBL) cache for Storage Spaces Direct.
 The Failover Clustering feature needs to be installed as clustering components are needed.